Old Lighthouse Ruins and Signal Tower, Cape Clear Island, Co Cork

 Accommodation

 Options range from the technology‑free Cape Clear Hostel (family‑run, overlooking South Harbour) to glamping yurts at Chléire Haven and a selection of B&Bs and guesthouses.
-All provide easy access to the island’s main attractions.
+The YHA hostel provides dormitory‑style rooms and shared facilities, ideal for budget travellers.

 Practical Information